 - a wasting, generalized disease

 GCA is unusual in people under 50 years of age.
 The average age for it to start at is 70.
-Two-thirds of people who have giant cell arteritis are women.
-People of African descent are less commonly affected.
+Giant cell arteritis affects women more than men.
+People of African descent are less commonly affected compared to Caucasians.

 GCA is closely associated with a disease called polymyalgia rheumatica (PMR), which many experts believe is a different manifestation of the same underlying disorder.
-10% to 20% of people with PMR develop GCA.
+About 10% to 20% of people with PMR develop GCA.

 About 50% of people with GCA also have the symptoms of PMR.
 Fortunately, the same treatment is effective for both conditions, but GCA requires much higher doses.